QData/qdata-page/_AIbiomedPage/AIbiomed.md

 <div>
   This front adapts from our legacy website <a href="http://deepchrome.org/">deepchrome.org</a> and introduces updates of a suite of
     deep learning tools we have developed for learning patterns and making predictions on biomedical data (mostly from functional genomics).
-    Feel free to submit <a href="https://github.com/QData/deep4biomed-web">pull requests</a> when you find my typos.
+    Please feel free to email me when you find my typos.

 </div>